 Global Climate Action at COP23

-In the Bonn Zone at the upcoming COP23 event in Bonn, Germany, the Marrakech Partnership for Global Climate Action (GCA) is hosting a five-day programme of events, which will demonstrate how cities, regions, businesses, and investors are working, in partnership with governments, to implement the Paris Agreement.
+In the Bonn Zone at COP23 in Bonn, Germany, the Marrakech Partnership for Global Climate Action (GCA) hosted a five-day programme of events, which demonstrated how cities, regions, businesses, and investors are working, in partnership with governments, to implement the Paris Agreement.

-There are over 100 events in total, covering a range of formats, including plenary events, roundtable discussions, press conferences, and digital dialogues for broadcast on Facebook Live.
+There were more than 100 events in total, covering a range of formats, including plenary events, roundtable discussions, press conferences, and digital dialogues for broadcast on Facebook Live.

 Yearbook of Global Climate Action 2017